DuarteRodrigues-88259-UM/ESRGclass/README.md

 ## How it works?

 Each Client is connected to the Server via TCP/IP.
 After the connection is established, each client can send to the server a character string passed by argument via command line.
-The server after receiving the message, it forwards the received messages to all connected Clients, and identifies the client that has sent the message.
-In order to check the status of each connected client, every 5 seconds the Server checks if each client is still ONLINE or AFK. (it is not shown on the terminal).
+The server after receiving the message, it forwards the received messages to all connected Clients, identifying the client that has sent the message.
+In order to check the status of each connected client, every 5 seconds the Server checks if each client is still ONLINE or AFK (the message exchange  is not shown on the terminal).

 #### Interconnection